EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The secret SHALL be the ECDH shared secret as defined in Section 12.4.1 of [I-D.ietf-cose-msg].

-* The PRF SHALL be the HKDF [RFC5869] in the the ECDH-SS w/ HKDF negotiated during the message exchange (HKDF_V).
+* The PRF SHALL be the HKDF [RFC5869] in the ECDH-SS w/ HKDF negotiated during the message exchange (HKDF_V).

 * The context information SHALL be the serialized COSE_KDF_Context with the following values: